eclipsevortex/SubVortex/README.md

 - **tww9** - MST (Canada)
 - **HcL-CO** - EST (Canada)

-## Road Map

-### Phase 1

-- Create a subnet in testnet and perform internal testing of the incentive mechanism
-- Register subnet on mainnet
-- Release preliminary information publicly

-### Phase 2:

-- Internal testing on mainnet.
-Bug fixes, etc.
-- Public launch and allow key registrations.
-- Performance-based emission structure

-### Phase 3:

-- Public Frontend
-- Public Backend

-### Phase 4

-- Public SubVortex load balancer

-> Note: The Road Map will be updated if there are any changes

 ## Credits

 Bittensor technology is still new and promising, and participants are eager to support each other.
 That's why the SubVortex team would like to express our gratitude to everyone who has helped us reach where we are today: